Stencyl/stencylpedia/block-reference/collision/basic.md

 ![group-block](http://static.stencyl.com/pedia2/blocks/collision/basic/Group.png)

 Returns the group of the shape for the "other" (or "second") object in the collision.
-In most cases, the group of the shape is the same as that of the actor.
+In most cases, the group of the shape is the same as that of the actor, but that [isn't always the case](http://www.stencyl.com/help/view/collisions-and-groups/).

 ```
 internalGetGroup(event.thisActor, event.thisShape, event);